 - Long-Term Digital Preservation.
-Working collaboratively with the Libraries Information Technology Office, DLST is charged with developing systems, software and procedures for ensuring the long-term availability of digital content for which Columbia Libraries has responsibility.
+Working collaboratively with the Libraries Information Technology group, DLST is charged with developing systems, software and procedures for ensuring the long-term availability of digital content for which Columbia Libraries has responsibility.
 DLST also participates in planning and implementation of the Academic Preservation Trust preservation repository.

 - Website Development.
 Providing technical, design, editorial, planning, training, and infrastructure support for the Libraries' web sites (LibraryWeb, StaffWeb (staff only), Behind the Scenes, as well as Blogs, Wikis (staff only), and externally hosted platforms.